 Stop and rest if your muscles, joints, or eyes become tired or sore.

 If you experience excessive fatigue, nausea, shortness of breath, chest tightness, dizziness, discomfort, or pain, STOP USING IMMEDIATELY and consult a doctor.

 Do not use unlicensed accessories or unauthorized props or other objects with the Kinect sensor

 Use of these accessories or objects may result in injury to yourself or others and/or in damage to the sensor or other property.
 Using unauthorized accessories violates the Software License and may void your Limited Warranty.

-Note If the information here has not answered your question, or if you have additional concerns about Kinect safety, please contact Xbox Support.
-(See the Assistance section at the bottom of this page for information about how to contact Support).
+Note If the information here has not answered your question, or if you have additional concerns about Kinect safety, contact Xbox Support.